tgherzog/wbg-esg-website/why-esg-matters.md

                                        | Access to services     | Innovation
 {: .table .table-striped :}

-The [ESG Data Draft Framework][fw] incorporates data relevant to all 17 Sustainable Development Goals.
+The [ESG Data Draft Framework][fw] incorporates data relevant to all 17 [Sustainable Development Goals][sdgs].
 The Framework organizes data into themes the World Bank believes are crucial for financial sector representatives to consider when assessing the contribution of investments or policies to sustainable development.
 The initial set of indicators has been based on: